29 More Awesome Places to Visit in Honolulu

 22. Hideout at the Laylow *Drinks, Small Bites*

 I have been here twice and Hideout at the Laylow is another classy spot to grab drinks and small bites!
-I do recommend making a reservation, as it’s a fairly hot new place!
-It’s in downtown Waikiki, at the Laylow, across from Marakume.
+It’s in downtown Waikiki, at the Laylow, across from Marugame.
 Just take the escalator from the street and it’s to your right.

 23. Spa at Ui’lani *Massage, Facials*